 Volunteers are happy to share what they've learned about the home and the White family.
 The stories that have been passed down through the generations are just as interesting as the photos and relics on display.
 For instance, one story says that the home was about to be torched by Union forces when a Northern general, who was a Mason, saw Ann White wearing her husband's Mason's ring.
 When he saw the symbol of his brotherhood, he gave the command to retreat, and the family (and house) were saved.

-Click here for more information on the White Home and Historic Rock Hill's other preservation projects.
+Click here for days and hours of operation for the White Home and Historic Rock Hill's other preservation projects.